 Retinyl Palmitate – This is a form of vitamin A. It stimulates new skin cell production, plumps the skin, and increases collagen.
 It has sunscreen and anti-oxidant properties.

 Salicylic Acid – This is a compound found in plants that is often used to treat acne.
 It works to open clogged pores and encourages new skin cell growth.
 It also helps prevent bacteria from entering the skin cells.
 It is best used on normal to oily skin and skin prone to blemishes.
-This ingredient is often used in dandruff shampoos to help exfoliate the dead skin cells on the scalp and prevent further dryness.Liquid error: Could not find asset snippets/relatedblogs.liquid
+This ingredient is often used in dandruff shampoos to help exfoliate the dead skin cells on the scalp and prevent further dryness.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid